Limitations of SGD for Multi-Index Models Beyond Statistical Queries: Introduction

 However, as noted in many of these works, the \emph{formal} connection between SGD and the SQ framework is tenuous, due to differences in the gradient noise model.
 In the SQ framework, it is assumed that the noise can be adversarial (or at best, stochastic with a particular convenient structure, such as an isotropic Gaussian, see \cite{yang2005new,abbe2022non,abbelearning25,shoshani2025hardness}).
 In contrast, in actual SGD, this noise is the difference between the stochastic gradient on a particular data sample (or mini-batch) and the population gradient.
 This zero-mean noise vector is not adversarial, but also has a distribution that is data-dependent, generally anisotropic, and evolves throughout training.
 It is therefore notoriously difficult to analyze SGD directly.
 Thus, existing complexity results often apply to stylized variants of SGD, where it is assumed that some additional stochastic or adversarial noise is added to the gradient updates.

 Moreover, although SQ-based lower bounds for SGD are believed to be indicative in many settings, there do exist settings where these bounds do not fully explain the performance of actual SGD.
 One interesting example is learning parities, namely functions of the form $\bx\mapsto f_{\Ical}(\bx):=\sum_{i\in \Ical}x_i \mod 2$ over the Boolean hypercube.
 Such functions are well-known to be efficiently learnable (via Gaussian elimination), but provably not by any SQ-based algorithm \citep{kearns1998efficient}.
 This is consistent with strong empirical evidence that parities are hard to learn using standard predictors trained using SGD (e.g., \citet{shalev2017failures,barak2022hidden,nachum2020symmetry}).
 However, more recently, \citet{abbe2020universality,abbe2021power} showed that parities \emph{can} be learned with SGD, at least when used to train a certain (highly synthetic) neural network.
 Thus, the SQ-based explanation for the hardness of learning parities with SGD appears to be incomplete.
 Moreover, as we discuss in more detail in Appendix \ref{app: sq}, there exist several other natural learning problems, where the behavior of standard learning procedures is not correctly captured by the SQ framework, due to its adversarial noise assumption being too pessimistic.
 These include situations such as matrix mean estimation \citep{li2019mean}, tensor PCA problems \citep{dudeja2021statistical}, sparse prediction, and more.
 This raises the concern that SQ-based predictions of the behavior of SGD may sometimes be inaccurate.

 Beyond these issues, existing analyses for SGD often make additional non-trivial assumptions about the algorithm, such as restricting the parameter vector to a sphere, using a very small learning rate so that SGD is approximated by gradient flow, layer-wise training, etc. (see \citep{bruna2025survey} for a survey).

+We also mention the low-degree polynomial methods and sum-of-squares lower frameworks, which have been highly influential in predicting statistical-computational gaps for a range of problems, including planted clique and tensor PCA \citep{hopkins2018statistical, barak2019nearly, wein2025computational}.
+However, these frameworks generally do not apply to SGD-trained neural networks, and cannot yield rigorous lower bounds in the settings that we consider.

 Motivated by all this, we consider the following natural question: \begin{quote} \emph{Can we rigorously understand why standard SGD (without SQ-based or other algorithmic modifications) on natural predictors struggles to solve certain learning problems?} \end{quote}